 Cons

-- The location isn’t ideal unless you are into shopping, and late-night clubs.
+- The location isn’t ideal unless you are into shopping and late-night clubs.

-- No ocean views.
+- No sea views.

 - The club lounge can get uncomfortably crowded.